-- Consistent with ESRS 1 paragraph 10, the objective of this [draft] ESRS is to specify disclosure and application requirements that enable users of sustainability statements to understand material impacts, risks and opportunities, that are likely to be material for all undertakings in a specific sector and that are not covered, or not sufficiently covered, by topical standards.
+- 1. Consistent with ESRS 1 paragraph 10, the objective of this [draft] ESRS is to specify disclosure and application requirements that enable users of sustainability statements to understand material impacts, risks and opportunities, that are likely to be material for all undertakings in a specific sector and that are not covered, or not sufficiently covered, by topical standards.
 This [draft] ESRS covers the sustainability matters that are most relevant to the Mining, Quarrying and Coal sector. - 2.
-This [draft] ESRS specifies disclosure and application requirements as follows: - (a) additional sector-specific datapoints and/or application requirements related to sectoragnostic disclosure requirements.
-Additional datapoints are located in the main body of this standard and additional Application Requirements are located in Appendix B. In both cases, they are identified by having in their title the requirement of sector-agnostic ESRS to which they relate (e.g. ESRS2.IRO2.MQC). - (b) sector-specific Disclosure Requirements are presented in the main body of this [draft] standard and are identified by a progressive numbering (MQC 1, MQC 2, etc.).
+This [draft] ESRS specifies disclosure and application requirements as follows: - (a) additional sector-specific datapoints and/or application requirements related to sector-agnostic disclosure requirements.
+Additional datapoints are located in the main body of this standard and additional Application Requirements are located in Appendix B. In both cases, they these additional datapoints and application requirements are identified by having in their title the relevant disclosure requirement of sector-agnostic ESRS to which they relate (e.g. ESRS2.IRO2.MQC). - (b) sector-specific Disclosure Requirements are presented in the main body of this [draft] standard and are identified by a progressive numbering (MQC 1, MQC 2, etc.).
 Their respective Application Requirements are presented in Appendix B. - 3.
 The requirements classified in this [draft] standard as policies, actions and targets are subject to the materiality provisions of paragraph 33 of ESRS 1.
 Those classified as metrics are subject to the materiality provisions of paragraph 34 of ESRS 1.
-When assessing additional sector-specific datapoints in this [draft] standard referred to in paragraph 2 (a) above for condition of paragraph 34 (b) of ESRS 1, the undertaking shall refer to the objective of the relevant Disclosure Requirement in the sector agnostic standards. - 3.1.
-The requirements of this standard shall be applied in conjunction with SEC1 that specifies specifying general sector requirements and disclosure which are applicable to all sectors.
+When assessing in relation to additional metrics sector -specific datapoints in this [draft] standard referred to in paragraph 2 (a) above for , when assessing the condition of paragraph 34 (b) of ESRS 1., the undertaking shall refer to the objective of the relevant Disclosure Requirement in the sector agnostic standards ESRS.